adamurban04/portfolio/README.md

-This is my personal website, where I share my journey.
+This is my personal website, where I share my academic journey.